 Dr. Daniel Felsky is an Independent Scientist and Head of Whole Person Modeling in the Krembil Centre for Neuroinformatics at CAMH.
+He is also an Assistant Professor in the Department of Psychiatry at the University of Toronto.

 Dr. Felsky completed his PhD in neuroimaging and genetics of Alzheimer’s disease at CAMH in 2015.
 Following this, Dr. Felsky completed postdoctoral fellowships at the Anne Romney Center for Neurologic Diseases at Brigham and Women’s Hospital, Harvard Medical School, in Boston, and the Centre for Translational and Computational Neuroimmunology at Columbia University Medical Centre in New York.
 As a postdoctoral fellow, Dr. Felsky studied the genetic links between central and peripheral immune diseases and the morphology of the brain’s resident immune cells, microglia.
 While in Boston and New York, Dr. Felsky collaborated closely with investigators at Rush University Medical Centre in Chicago, publishing the first genome-wide study of microglial activation in humans.